prestodb/presto/presto-docs/src/main/sphinx/connector/mongodb.rst

 As the MongoDB is a document database, there's no fixed schema information in the system.
 So a special collection in each MongoDB database should defines the schema of all tables.
 Please refer the :ref:`table-definition-label` section for the details.

-At startup, this plugin tries guessin fields' types, but it might not be correct for your collection.
+At startup, this connector tries guessing fields' types, but it might not be correct for your collection.
 In that case, you need to modify it manually. ``CREATE TABLE`` and ``CREATE TABLE AS SELECT`` will create an entry for you.

 This property is optional; the default is ``_schema``.